jdmsft/opnazure/README.md

 There are 3 different deployment scenarios:

-1. Active-Active:
+**Active-Active**

 * VNET with Two Subnets and OPNsense VM with two NICs.
 * VNET Address space is: 10.0.0.0/16 (suggested Address space, you may change that).
 * External NIC named Untrusted Linked to Untrusted-Subnet (10.0.0.0/24).
 * Internal NIC named Trusted Linked to Trusted-Subnet (10.0.1.0/24).
 * It creates a NSG named OPN-NSG which allows incoming SSH and HTTPS.
 Same NSG is associated to both Subnets.
 * Active-Active a Internal and External loadbalancer will be created.
 * Two OPNsense firewalls will be created.
 * OPNsense will be configured to allow loadbalancer probe connection.
 * OPNsense HA settings will be configured to sync rules changed between both Firewalls.
 * Option to deploy Windows management VM.
 (This option requires a management subnet to be created)

-2. TwoNics:
+**TwoNics**

 * VNET with Two Subnets and OPNsense VM with two NICs.
 * VNET Address space is: 10.0.0.0/16 (suggested Address space, you may change that).
 * External NIC named Untrusted Linked to Untrusted-Subnet (10.0.0.0/24).
 * Internal NIC named Trusted Linked to Trusted-Subnet (10.0.1.0/24).
 * It creates a NSG named OPN-NSG which allows incoming SSH and HTTPS.
 Same NSG is associated to both Subnets.
 * Option to deploy Windows management VM.
 (This option requires a management subnet to be created)

-3. SingleNic:
+SingleNic

 * VNET with single Subnet and OPNsense VM with single NIC.
 * VNET Address space is: 10.0.0.0/16 (suggested Address space, you may change that).
 * External NIC named Untrusted Linked to Untrusted-Subnet (10.0.0.0/24).
 * It creates a NSG named OPN-NSG which allows incoming SSH and HTTPS.
 * Option to deploy Windows management VM.
 (This option requires a management subnet to be created)

 ## Deployment

 [![Deploy To Azure](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.svg?sanitize=true)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fjdmsft%2Fopnazure%2Fmaster%2FARM%2Fmain.json%3F/uiFormDefinitionUri/https%3A%2F%2Fraw.githubusercontent.com%2Fjdmsft%2Fopnazure%2Fmaster%2FARM%2FuiFormDefinition.json)

+*Estimated deployment time: ~8min*

 The template allows you to deploy an OPNsense Firewall VM using the opnsense-bootsrtap installation method.
 It creates an FreeBSD VM, does a silent install of OPNsense using a modified version of opnsense-bootstrap.sh with the settings provided.